AsidoA/Revest-LandingPage/README.md

+# Why This Landing Page Created For ?
-I build this landing page for an Investment compny that was intrested to reach to new customers.
+This site was developed for an investment company that was interested in reaching more new customers.
-In this page the clients can impressed from the company and learn waht they can do for the. if the client want their service he can write his details and the company will call him back. the company gets all the clients information in there email.
+Customers can get an impression of the company and learn details about it that they would like to know.
+#

+# What If The Customer Was Interested ?
+The customer can enter his details in the contact window And the company will call him back with all the details he would like to know.
+#

+# How That Work ?
+First : The customer have to fill the require inputs to send his details.
+Second : After he send it all the details get to the company email under the subject 'New Interested' + 'Special String' that can help the company follow after the emails.